 However, some would argue that they didn’t try hard enough!
 You can even say that the FISA was responsible for letting this happen: they could easily have forced the rally organisers to fix the problem with threats of cancelling the venues or other sanctions.
 They didn’t even try.
 Maybe because for a while the “fun” seemed harmless enough, but it was about to really get out of control.
 You just can’t imagine the emotional detachment the drivers must have had to drive flat out so close to people.
 The drivers certainly didn’t want this.
 In fact, they all hated it.
 Their complaints however fell on deaf ears.
 Even when the worse did eventually happen, no one listened.

-In comparison, the famed RAC event in Great Britain was said to lure as much as 1.25 million people.
+In comparison, the famed RAC event in Great Britain was said to lure as much as two million people on the sidelines and three more million watching from home.
 One must however take into account that it was one of the longest stage rallies of the era while spanning almost half the country over a period of four days.
 The Brits would however show more restraint in their fandom.

 -BLOOD, STEEL, AND SPEED